-Before the Fortune 100 Financial Institution deployed Outlier, they had a number of ways to detect systematic fraud.
-They needed a more nuanced view that could help them catch a more obscure systemic event as it was developing.
+Before the Fortune 100 financial institution deployed Outlier, it had a number of ways to detect systematic fraud.
+It needed a more nuanced view that could help it catch a more obscure systemic event as it was developing.

 The above three Outlier stories show a real incident as it played out historically where Outlier found unusual behavior.
 On May 25, a fraud score for a category of merchants spiked 14% over the expected range.
 The next day the fraud score spiked even higher, to 25% over the expected range.
 By May 28, the behavior had developed into an upward trend and the fraud score was 143% above the expected model.
 Together, these insights tell an alarming story of fraud brewing.
 Had Outlier been in place, the first story would have been enough for the analysts to quickly act to shut down the fraud.